sbr075/chatCommands/README.md

  ### NB!
 Not all features are 100% guaranteed to make it in.
 I am working on this as a hobby but will try to include them all and more!

 ## Changelog
+### Version 0.4.0
+- Update 0.4.0 brings with it a new set of functions accessible with the /broadcast.
+It allows administrators, or players with the correct permissions, to send a broadcast to the whole server either once or at a timed interval for a set duration of time.
+  - New commands
+    1. Send
+       - **COMMAND**: /broadcast send <message>
+         - Broadcasts a message once to the whole server.
+         - I.e. */broadcast send this is a message*
+    2. Add
+       - **COMMAND**: /broadcast add <name> <interval (s, m or h)> <duration (s, m or h)> <message>
+       - Broadcasts a message to the whole server at a set interval for the duration given.
+       - I.e. */broadcast add test 10s 100s this is a message*
+    3. Edit
+       - **COMMAND**: /broadcast edit <name> <add runtime/message> <new value>
+         - Add runtime
+           - This can either be negative (remove runtime) or positve (add more runtime)
+         - Message
+           Changes the broadcast message
+         - I.e */broadcast edit test add runtime -10s*
+            - **NB!** If you remove more time than duration given it will remove the broadcast entirely
+    4. Remove
+       - **COMMAND**: /broadcast remove <name>
+       - Removes a running broadcast
+       - I.e. */broadcast remove test*
+    5. List
+       - **COMMAND**: /broadcast list
+       - Lists all running broadcasts
+    6. Info
+       - **COMMAND**: /broadcast info <name>
+       - Shows information about a specifc running broadcast
+       - I.e. */broadcast info test*
+ - Server administrator information
+   - You can configure how many total broadcasts are allowed at once and the minimum delay interval in the broadcast.yml file.
+   - **NB!** Do not touch the "current_broadcasts" tab since it's used to keep track of how many broadcasts are currently running

+ - Extra information
+   - Anything you see here is subject to change since this is an early version of this system.
+Most likely the functions will remain the same but the code will be cleaned up or optimized for better performance.

+#### Planned changes
+- Before I start on the adding the next feature to this plugin I will spend time on cleaing up the code.
+I'm also planning on adding a better interface, and/or command execution, to make it easier for the user to use these commands.

 ### Version 0.4.0-alpha
 - Updated commands.yml to include new planned commands
 - Updated sectioning and sorted code